TheOnionBay/TORrents/onion-routing.md

 }
 ```

-2) Uppon receiving this request, the message has been encrypted three times by
+2) Upon receiving this request, the message has been encrypted three times by
 the three nodes (Z2, Y2 and X2).
 C2 decrypts the message, fetch the file and
 send the file sharing message to its tunnel through X2.
 This message is
 encrypted three times.
 The innermost payload is as described in the previous